pangyan2/test/README.md

 ![table1](table1.png)
 Table II shows the evaluation results of ablation studies on the four datasets.As is shown, k-WediGNN gains significant improvements with respect to GNN, manifesting the effectiveness of the topological features;
-Fig. 5.
-Receiver operating characteristic (ROC) curves of the ablation studies on four datasets.
-The areas under the ROC curves (AUCs) are then computed. ness of the topological features;
 ![table2](table2.png)
 Below is a diagram shows the ROC curves together with their AUC values of the ablation studies on the four datasets.
 From the results,